pingcap/docs/system-tables/system-table-sql-diagnostics.md

 + **Cluster monitoring table**: The SQL diagnostic system introduces cluster monitoring tables.
 All of these tables are in `metrics_schema`, and you can query monitoring information using SQL statements.
 Compared to the visualized monitoring before v4.0, you can use this SQL-based method to perform correlated queries on all the monitoring information of the entire cluster, and compare the results of different time periods to quickly identify performance bottlenecks.
 Because the TiDB cluster has many monitoring metrics, the SQL diagnostic system also provides monitoring summary tables, so you can find abnormal monitoring items more easily.

-+ **Automatic diagnostics**: Although you can manually execute SQL statements to query cluster information tables, cluster monitoring tables, and summary tables to locate problems, the automatic diagnostics is quicker for locating common anomalies.
+**Automatic diagnostics**: Although you can manually execute SQL statements to query cluster information tables, cluster monitoring tables, and summary tables to locate issues, the automatic diagnostics allows you to quickly locate common issues.
 The SQL diagnostic system performs automatic diagnostics based on the existing cluster information tables and monitoring tables, and provides relevant diagnostic result tables and diagnostic summary tables.

 ## Cluster information tables